 where the sum runs over all edges in the tile.
 The full Hamiltonian is then given by the sum over all tiles

 Importantly, if all the tile Hamiltonians have a common ground state, then the full Hamiltonian will also share the same ground state configuration.
-This fact allows for a construction of instances with known minimal energy value~\cite{Perera2020}.
-The remaining freedom of choosing the coupling constants \(J_{ij}\) allows one to tune the level of frustration in the system, and thus the hardness of the problem.
+This fact allows one to construct instances with a known minimum energy value~\cite{Perera2020}.
+The remaining freedom in choosing the coupling constants \(J_{ij}\) allows one to tune the level of frustration in the system, and thus the hardness of the problem.
 Without loss of generality (due to gauge freedom), we can assume that our target ground state is a fully polarized, ferromagnetic state \(\vb{t} = (+1,+1,\ldots, +1)\).
-Then, four types of nonequivalent tiles are introduced, \(C_i\) for \(i = 1, \ldots, 4\), such that tile of type \(i\) has \(i\) ground states, always including the fully polarized ferromagnetic states.
+Then, four types of nonequivalent tiles are introduced, \(C_i\) for \(i = 1, \ldots, 4\), such that tile of type \(i\) has \(i\) ground states, always including the fully polarized ferromagnetic state.
 A complete TP instance is obtained by randomly selecting the tile type for each tile, according to a given probability distribution \((p_1, p_2, p_3, p_4)\).
 It was shown that this three-dimensional space of control parameters allows for a fine-tuning of the problem hardness~\cite{Perera2020}.
 For the purpose of our benchmark, we choose a particular 1-dimensional subspace in this parameter space, given by \( S = \{(0, p_2, 0, 1-p_2) \mid p_2 \in [0,1]\}\), as it is the most versatile one-dimensional subspace out of those exhibiting an easy-hard transition.
 In general, there are three such subspaces, since it is the fraction of \(C_2\) tiles that control the problem hardness.

 Results for two kinds of TP instances from \(C_2-C_4\) subspace, easy \((p_2 = 0.2)\) and hard \((p_2=0.8)\), on square lattices with side of length \(L \in [10, 300]\), are presented in Fig.~\ref{fig:tile}.
-Since these instances are also randomized, for each size we have prepared \(10\) copies and averaged the results, again omitting the error bars for clarity.
-With a little optimization, VeloxQ can consistently find the ground state for even the largest instances with 90k variables, in the easy regime.
-Nevertheless, the default settings are already sufficient to outperform PA and SBM in both difficulty regimes.
+Since these instances are also randomized, for each size we prepared \(10\) copies and averaged the results, again omitting the error bars for clarity.
+With moderate manual tuning, VeloxQ can consistently find the ground state for even the largest instances with 90k variables in the easy regime.
+The runtime-optimized setting reduces runtime while keeping the hard-regime gap below \(1\%\).
+PA remains competitive on smaller easy-regime instances, with larger gaps appearing at larger sizes, while tuned SBM is competitive with PA but does not exceed the best VeloxQ settings.
+The default VeloxQ settings are already sufficient to outperform PA and SBM in both difficulty regimes.